 I want to configure Vim in the best manner in order to have a sort of lightweight IDE.

 GREAT starting point (from /u/joedicastro)

 The problem I am facing today is “how to find the center of a polygon?”.
 The first idea that came to my mind was based on the elementary plain geometry: calculation of the center of a regular polygon.
 But the problem is certainly more complex.
 One could imagine to have a set of points given as latitude/longitude of a particular plain representation of a portion of the Earth (a map with a specific projection - usually based on the common WGS84 ellipsoid), but how to tell if this set of points form or not a closed surface; and if this set arranges one or more closed irregular polygons?See full post

 Two days ago I looked for a good project to partecipate with the purpose of enhancing my skills about writing good alghoritms.
 So I moved my very first steps searching a good starting point in this matter; as a gift of the holy fate I received a mail from coursera reminding me the forthcoming of a new session of the Algorithms I course by the Princeton University College, but this is not what I was looking for, at least not completely.
 For the gods sake I then recalled the presence of an unfinished project of my friend @origama, here on GitHub, under the Zencoders group (read the manifesto and feel free to take part).
 This project moved from the original idea of @etr to make a set of libraries in C++.See full post

-I am a software engineer constantly keen on improving my skills and open-minded about cutting edge greenfield technologies, particularly on the web-environment spectrum, since I am firmly convinced that the Internet will become the playground where dev-platforms will flow together.
+A software engineer constantly keen on improving his skills and open-minded about cutting edge technologies, particularly on the web-environment spectrum, because the Internet will become the playground where dev-platforms will flow together.